Hetari/pyutube/README.md

 ## 📓 Description

-This command-line tool downloads YouTube videos from the `Terminal`, written under [Pytube](https://pytube.io/).
+This command-line tool downloads YouTube videos from the `Terminal`, written under [Pytube](https://pytube.io/), and offers a user-friendly interface.

 it is cross-platform (Windows, Mac, Linux) and can be used in any terminal.

-- User-friendly CLI interface.
-- Download a single YouTube video format or audio.
-- Download YouTube shorts.
-- Download YouTube playlists.

-## :why: why `pyutube`?
+## 🤔 why `pyutube`?

+While other tools offer many features and configurability, `pyutube` simplifies the process, with no need to dive into complex configurations and documentation, such as identifying specific options for downloading audio-only, or how to download a specific resolution, but on `pyutube` just paste the URL and that's it, it will guide you through the process 🔥.

 ## 🛠️ Installation